fg-j/explorations/dotnet-develop-loop/README.md

 #### Using Procfile
-Since the Dotnet Execute buildpack was excluded from the build order, the buildpack had no default process.
+Since the Dotnet Execute buildpack was excluded from the build order, the container had no default process.
 I used a Procfile to run `cd src && dotnet watch run`.
 This is a bit brittle because it requires a user to know that the working directory of the launch process will contain their app.